jason-fike/myhubot/README.md

     MDN help - Displays all of the help commands that MDN knows about.
     ...

+### MDN Functionality

+The purpose of the MDN bot is to help coders by enabling them to have the full glossary from MDN at their fingertips when they are using slack.

+Message the slackbot a term and you will get a response with a link to the MDN glossary for that term.

+Additionally, the MDN bot will respond to greetings (hello, hi, hey) and thank yous (thank you, and thanks).

+### Approach

+I tried to treat each input after the @botName as part of a coding term.
+This input had to be manipulated to fit into MDNs glossary URL.
+Luckily the URL follows an easy convention of having the term at the end of the URL with underscores instead of spaces.

+### Installation Instructions

+### Unsolved Problems

+I am struggling to handles more than two words as part of a term.
+I would like to be able to handle up to three.
+I was also unable to put a limit on the number of terms the MDN bot will respond to.
+The bot will respond to non sense and things much longer than any term would be.
+Additionally, I do not have error handling in place to handle the use of special characters or numbers.

+The ideal state of this bot would be a bot that only responded with working MDN links.

 ### Configuration

 A few scripts (including some installed by default) require environment